Milor123/Lutris-ZeroTier-Or-VPN/README.md

-# Connect a wine game with VPN Tunnel in linux
+# [Guide - Tutorial] Connect a wine game with VPN Tunnel in linux

 For this example we use the new Baldurs Gate III for play via online LAN using a VPN for play with friends like local network